2nd ODI: With series win in sight, India gear up for 'Surya Namaskar' | Sports-Games

 Meanwhile, England will look to level the series and stay alive in the contest.

 England have a lot to ponder on and injuries to skipper Eoin Morgan and batsman Sam Billings, while fielding, in the lung-opener have only added to their woes.
-Both appear doubtful for the second game.
+Morgan has been ruled out of the remaining matches while Billings will miss Friday's game.

 All-rounder Ben Stokes was firm in his belief that England do not have too many reasons to worry despite the continuing disappointments.